-The policies have to be realistic and incentivise employees, to prevent them from overspending when travelling.
+The policies have to be realistic and incentivize employees to prevent them from overspending when travelling.
 For example, when meeting with clients, duties may include taking business partners out for dinner.
 Some restrictions should be applied here, but allow some leeway for alcohol and food as the employee is representing the company, they don’t want to have too many limits and face embarrassment when covering the bill.

-Try incentivising the workforce through gamification, award prizes to those who find the cheapest flight.
-Business Travel Direct suggests that you should, “Find a reason for your travellers to align their purchasing behavior with your travel objectives whilst keeping it light-hearted, appealing and self-motivating.”
+Try incentivizing the workforce through gamification; award prizes to those who find the cheapest flight.
+Business Travel Direct suggests that you should, “Find a reason for your travelers to align their purchasing behavior with your travel objectives whilst keeping it light-hearted, appealing and self-motivating.”
 Reward those who research and find the cheapest flight instead of just clicking on the more expensive option, knowing that they’ll be reimbursed anyway.
 A bottle of wine or meal vouchers will help encourage the reduction of spending; a small initial investment, costing the company much less in travel expenses in the long run.
 It’s all relative.

 Keep your end of the deal too, make sure expenses are paid promptly.
 Take into account employee preferences whilst maintaining equality across all levels of employees.
 Business Review Europe found that, “The average time it takes to be reimbursed for an expense claim is 17 days.
 Long reimbursement times are commonplace because expense accounts have to be checked and processed.”
-As the turnaround time is lengthy, by ensuring prompt payment or compensation if it takes longer than promised, will incentivise employees to get claims in on time whilst being respectful of the process.
+As the turnaround time is lengthy, by ensuring prompt payment or compensation if it takes longer than promised, will incentivize employees to get claims in on time whilst being respectful of the process.

 By ensuring the balance of these key aspects, a company can optimize on its travel policy.
 By asking employees for their spending preferences and putting into place fair expenditure limits, mutual respect for the system can be maintained.
-Incentivise the workforce to reign in their expenses without making huge cuts.
-There’s also new ways of collating the information digitally, so that money spent can be analysed, to improve efficiency, allowing a company to effectively filter and monitor spending on travel related expenses.
+Incentivize the workforce to reign in their expenses without making huge cuts.
+There’s also new ways of collating the information digitally, so that money spent can be analyzed, to improve efficiency, allowing a company to effectively filter and monitor spending on travel related expenses.

 Insights for Professionals provide free access to the latest thought leadership from global brands.
 We deliver subscriber value by creating and gathering specialist content for senior professionals.
 To view more Management content, click here.